pingcap/docs/tiup/tiup-command-env.md

 # tiup env

 TiUP provides users with flexible and customized interfaces, some of which are implemented using environment variables.
-The `tiup env` command is used to check the user-defined environment variables that TiUP supports and their values.
+The `tiup env` command is used to query the user-defined environment variables that TiUP supports and their values.

 ## Syntax